abulimov/abulimov.github.io/content/post/2016-09-30-how-i-became-a-programmer.md

 external paid programming courses, where they were using [Borland Delphi](https://en.wikipedia.org/wiki/Delphi_(programming_language)).

-Obviously they've shown other students some of their's programs, so I've tried to write something in Delphi on my own.
+Obviously they've shown other students some of their programs, so I've tried to write something in Delphi on my own.
 No surprise, I haven't written anything and became absolutely sure that programming is not my cup of tea.

 **So during school I developed only strong feeling that programming was to hard for me**